 Repair

-Payment for repair of a hearing aid, including labor, plus shipping and handling charges, must not exceed the cost of a new hearing aid.
+Payment for repair of a hearing aid, including labor and shipping and handling charges, must not exceed the cost of a new hearing aid.

 Frequency Modulation System

 The VR counselor may purchase a frequency modulation (FM) system directly from a manufacturer or an audiologist.
 However, the VR counselor may not pay a service fee, including any fitting and dispensing fees, when he or she purchases an FM system through an audiologist.